 HBO is adding a little Showtime to its programming.

-The premium cable outlet is developing a drama based on the 1980s Los Angeles Lakers, which went by the "Showtime" moniker during a decade that saw them win five NBA championships.
+The premium cable outlet has ordered a drama based on the 1980s Los Angeles Lakers, which went by the "Showtime" moniker during a decade that saw them win five NBA championships.
 The series will delve into the professional and personal lives of the team and its management as they created one of sports' most revered dynasties and a team that defined its era, both on and off the court.

 Below, meet the cast of the series and their real-life counterparts.
 Bookmark this page as The Hollywood Reporter will update it with the latest castings and status of the project.

 Clarke (Zero Dark Thirty, HBO's Catherine the Great) will play Lakers legend West, a 14-time NBA All-Star during his playing days who became the team's general manager in 1982.
 West is the cantankerous, tortured genius of basketball, who ought to be the perfect man to build the Lakers into a dynasty — if only he can get past his own worst enemy: himself.
 Clarke is repped by WME, Robert Stein Management and attorney Carlos Goodman.

 Frequent McKay collaborator Reilly (Step Brothers, Talladega Nights) will play the Lakers owner, who bought the team, the NHL's Los Angeles Kings and the Forum in Inglewood in 1979.
 Buss is a self-made millionaire whose success has only amplified his proclivity for risk.
 He redefines American sports, celebrity and wealth by transforming the Lakers into a dynasty, but his house of cards threatens to collapse on him and the people he loves most.
 Michael Shannon was originally cast as Buss but exited the project due to creative differences.
 Reilly is repped by WME, Peg Donegan and attorney Michael Gendler.